 - Combine the herbs and water in a stainless steel or cast iron pot and boil hard for 10 minutes covered.

 - Turn off the heat, keep the pot covered and leave the mixture out over night.

 - The following morning, heat the mixture to steaming hot, but not boiling.

 - Turn off the heat and let it settle a few minutes then strain through fine strainer into hot sterilized glass bottles and let it sit to cool.

 - Store the mixture in a dark, cool place until first use.
 Once opened, it must be refrigerated going forward.

-Sticking to the small doses recommended with Essiac tea are essential for best results.
-If you notice any adverse affects after consuming this tea, then you should stop taking it and consult with your doctor.
+If you notice any adverse effects after consuming this tea, then you should stop taking it right away and consult with your doctor.

 Get FREE Access!